 Big data is transforming entire industries, and the media industry is no exception.
 Once media companies relied on traditional data to make educated guesses at what content consumers were looking for.
-Today they have mountains of rich data that reveals what consumers are doing, searching, consuming, tweeting, liking, and sharing.
+Today they have mountains of rich data that reveal what consumers are doing, searching, consuming, tweeting, liking, and sharing.
 Armed with this information, media companies gain valuable insights into consumer behaviors—insights they can use to deliver more relevant content and provide better customer experiences.

 What Big data strategies are media companies using to improve the consumer experience?

 Building personalized connections: Big data analytics gives media companies a granular digital view of their customers.
 Knowing what a customer likes, and dislikes, what they are interested in, what social media platforms they prefer, and what they are most likely to consume and buy allows these companies to build personalized connections that enhance the customer’s experience.

 Delivering highly targeted promotions: Consumers like to feel that the companies they deal with know and genuinely care about their wants, needs, and preferences.
 And promotions that come across as generic and “spammy” only succeed in diminishing the customer experience.
 By using data analytics to gain a clear and precise understanding of a customer’s individual preferences, media companies can carry out highly targeted and personalized promotions featuring relevant content and offer that customers want to know about.